Quantum Boltzmann dynamics and bosonized particle-hole interactions in fermion gases: Proof of Theorem

+Finally, we find that when restricting to $ p \in \S$ the factor $\chi (1 - \chi')$ vanishes, thanks to the measure $\d \sigma $ and \eqref{obs2}.
+Thus, for all such momenta, one finds after re-arranging terms

+The right hand side can be identified with the $\mathscr{B}$ operators given in \eqref{operatorB}.
+This finishes the proof. \end{proof}

-\textbf{Acknowledgements.} E.C is deeply grateful to Michael Hott for several stimulating discussions regarding quantum Boltzmann dynamics, as well as for many helpful comments that helped improve the present manuscript.
-The work of E.C was supported by the Provost’s Graduate Excellence Fellowship at The University of Texas at Austin.
+\textbf{Acknowledgements.} E.C. is deeply grateful to Michael Hott for several stimulating discussions regarding quantum Boltzmann dynamics, as well as for many helpful comments that helped improve the present manuscript.
+In addition, the authors would like to express their sincere gratitude towards the anonymous referee for careful and thorough reading of an earlier version of this manuscript; their feedback, comments, and suggestions helped us greatly enhance the quality of our article.

+The work of E.C. was supported by the Provost’s Graduate Excellence Fellowship at The University of Texas at Austin.
 T.C. gratefully acknowledges support by the NSF through grants DMS-1151414 (CAREER), DMS-1716198, DMS-2009800, and the RTG Grant DMS-1840314 {\em Analysis of PDE}.